Setting Up Lighthouse CI Thresholds for WCAG 2.2 AA

 Why does Lighthouse CI fail on target-size despite passing manual WCAG checks?

-Lighthouse calculates target size from the computed CSSOM, excluding pseudo-elements or dynamically injected touch areas.
-Set the assertion to warn or off and validate manually, or adjust --collect.settings.throttlingMethod to provided.
+Lighthouse calculates target size from the computed CSSOM, which may exclude pseudo-elements or dynamically injected touch areas.
+Set the assertion to warn and validate manually, or use --collect.settings.formFactor=desktop since touch-target audits are less relevant for desktop viewports.

 How do I prevent threshold flakiness from dynamic DOM updates?